Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 * On our Human Resources team, we look for the information that pertains to the specific needs of the company, and does this individual have those skill sets.
 My skill sets are evidenced in the website produced.
 I've used a wide range of HTML, CSS and javascript to develop this site, as well as technologies such as bootstrap for responsiveness.

-## Features.
+## Features

 ### Exsisting Features-

+#### Features on the Home Page -

 * _Navbar_ - Holds the name of the page and links that will take the user to specific sections of the page when clicked.
+It has a dropdown toggle for use on smaller screens.

 * _Carousel_ - A slide show of images that have been taken whilst diving to encourage divers to explore more of the website and eventually get diving.

 * _Diving and it's benefits Section_ - Information on the mental and physical benefits of scuba diving and the benefits to the underwater creatures and thier habitats.

 * _Gallery_ - A selection of you tube videos of people diving in the UK to give the users an insight into what UK diving can be like.

+* _Footer_ - Includes the copyright information.

+The Navbar, Carousel and Footer are repeated on the other pages of the website.

+#### Features on the UK Divesites page -

 * _About Section_ - An introduction to what my site is about and instructions on how to use the features implemented within it.